Links to Caitlin Doyle’s Works Available Online:

 American Creative Writers On Class

-Caitlin’s poem “Paris” appears in American Creative Writers On Class, a book anthology featuring poetry and non-fiction on the subject of class in America, edited by Shelly Reed.
+Caitlin’s work appears in an anthology titled American Creative Writers On Class, published through Big Wonderful Press (edited by Shelly Reed).
+The book features poetry and non-fiction on the subject of class in America.
 Contributors include Matthea Harvey, Dorianne Laux, Oliver de la Paz, and Laura McCullough.
-From the Big Wonderful Press Website: ”At a time when economic inequality is on all of our minds, this collection focuses on intimate moments, personal relationships, and common daily experiences at the intersection of people of different economic status.”
 You can click here to read more about the book and you can click here to visit the book’s page on Amazon.com.

 Writers Among Us